 Romans 12:10 encourages Christians to show love to one another by “outdoing one another in showing honor.”
 Showing honor might not be the first thing on your child’s list of things to do, but it is so valuable to learn!
 And showing honor often just looks like seeing needs and meeting them—sounds a lot like serving people, right?

 Service is a huge way for siblings to show each other kindness and love.
 Suggest your child do a chore for their sibling without being asked to help or expecting anything in return.
 Siblings can also clear each other’s dishes or help clean up a mess to show kindness as well.
-Serving can be as simple as giving up the favorite living room chair and allowing a sibling to sit there instead.
+Serving others can be as simple as giving up the favorite living room chair and allowing a sibling to sit there instead.
 Encourage your kids to look for opportunities they can find to serve—they are everywhere!
+To help you get started, our family Bible study, Becoming a Servant, teaches what a servant TRULY is and how to start serving in our lives right now!

 6. Build something together.